 Your veterinarian will give you special instructions that include feeding soft food, keeping her away from other pets in the house will recovering, and preventing your dog from jumping up on furniture, etc.

-9: Special Needs for the Male Dog
+10. Special Needs for the Male Dog

 Although many surgeons use dissolving sutures in dogs, there is still the risk of popping them until the skin has had time to heal.

 Male dogs who engage in too much activity post-surgery are at risk of bleeding into the scrotal sac.
 This is a painful and sometimes dangerous condition.

-10: Age Makes a Difference
+11. Age Makes a Difference

 The older your dog is when he/she goes into surgery, the higher the risks.
 Experts suggest having your dog spayed or neutered before 6 months of age.

 The good news is that dogs are not under general anesthesia for a long time.
 Spaying/neutering a dog does not take a long time.
 Ask your doctor if the gain is worth the risk.

 Some dogs may experience nausea and/or vomiting after surgery.
 This is usually because of a sensitivity to the anesthetic used.

 If your dog was going to have any serious side-effects from the anesthesia, he/she would have experienced that on the operating table.

-14: Bland Diet
+13. Bland Diet

 If your dog is particularly sensitive to anesthesia and has an upset stomach, try a bland diet for a couple of days.
 After that, gradually increase that amount until your dog is back on his/her regular diet.

 A bland diet includes foods that are easily digestible.
 Boiled lean meat (chicken, for example), beef, or turkey will work.

 Your dog will eat when he/she is hungry.
 In those early post-surgical days, giving your dog easy access to water is the best idea.

-15: Keep Your Dog’s Nails Trimmed
+14. Keep Your Dog’s Nails Trimmed

 This might sound unusual, but by keeping your dog’s nails trimmed, the risk of hooking or puncturing the suture site is lowered.

 If you haven’t had the surgery performed yet, ask your vet to do the trimming while your dog is under anesthesia.

 Move the water dish close to your healing dog after surgery.
 This will prevent him/her from having to get up and down too often.

-18: No Swimming
+16. No Swimming

 However, until the surgical site has healed properly and completely, swimming is not advised.
 Until the skin has completely healed, the site is at risk for infection.

-19: Keep Your Dog Pooping
+17. Keep Your Dog Pooping

 Constipation can occur after surgery.
-Unfortunately, any kind of straining can pull or tear the stitches.
+Unfortunately, any kind of strain can pull or tear the stitches.
 It can also cause pain, swelling, and discomfort.

 A little goes a long way.
 A few teaspoons for a tiny dog or a few tablespoons for a large dog is more than enough.
 Too much pumpkin might cause diarrhea and diarrhea can lead to dehydration.

-20: Pet Parent Bonding
+18. Pet Parent Bonding

 The love and care that you shower on your dog releases oxytocin, the feel-good hormone that makes us want to take care of babies and puppies.

-21: Is Your Dog Home Alone?
+19. Is Your Dog Home Alone?

 You might feel guilty leaving your dog at home alone when you go to work.
 However, if your dog is recovering from surgery, that time alone might provide the best rest.

-22: Doggy Sitters
+20. Doggy Sitters